veger/ros-builder/README.md

   -v verbose mode.
 Prints paths that are going to be used and waits until user accepts.
 ```
 <sup>(Note that the actual help output is slightly more explaining)</sup>

+The script does not require to be execute with root permissions (if it is, an error is thrown), if root permissions are required (e.g. to isnstall required packages) the user is asked for a password (using the `sudo` command).
+I believe this is more safe, and the file permissions are correct for the current user (so it is easier to use).

 ## Tested